 - Kayaking or swimming in the Dordogne river: there's a local beach at Beaumont.
 You can hire a canoe from multiple spots along the river, paddle downstream, and then catch the bus back to your starting point.
 There are places along the way to stop for a drink or a bite to eat.
 Allow at least half a day

-- Horseriding: there’s a local stable where Rebecca keeps her horse, which also offers pony rides for kids and adults
+- Horseriding: there’s a local stable which also offers pony rides for kids and adults

 - Explore nearby prehistoric caves and wander around the UNESCO-listed Abbeys of Saint Avit Senieur and Cadouin

-- Rebecca and Greg can arrange visits to local vineyards, as well as private winetasting at the gite
+- Visits to local vineyards can be arranged, as well as private winetasting at the gite

 Wonderful for families, with masses of space outdoors for playing, and no neighbours - you can make as much noise as you please!
 The heated pool has steps in and out, and it's the same depth throughout.
 Kids can borrow inflatable toys for the pool and there are lots of games, including boules, Swingball and a table tennis table.
 The Couze valley has heaps of fun activities for all the family, like horseriding, swimming and canoeing on the Dordogne River.